 Lost your BSN number?
 No worries, you can find your number on a number of official documents, such as:

 -Tax assessments or return letters sent to you by the Dutch Tax Office

 -Your Dutch driver’s licence

 If your identity document does not state your BSN number, simply go to the Dutch municipality where you are registered and request your BSN number there.

 For more information, check out the website of I Amsterdam!

 Finding student housing in Amsterdam is a difficult task.
-Demand is high, but unfortunately the supply is sometimes far from sufficient.
+Demand is high, but unfortunately, the supply is sometimes far from sufficient.
 That’s why it’s important to join Facebook groups, register for websites and/or real estate agents, as soon as you know that you want to go to Amsterdam.
 Be patient in your search for a place to live, because you won’t find a suitable home with all the necessary facilities within a day.
-When you are eventually offered a room, it is also important to check out what kind of neighbourhood the house is located in, the distance to Roeterseiland and supermarkets.
+When you are eventually offered a room, it is also important to check out what kind of neighborhood the house is located in, the distance to Roeterseiland and supermarkets.

 Student housing in the Netherlands is scarce.
 In Amsterdam it sometimes takes years before you find a room.
 That’s why it’s important to arrange housing as soon as possible.